cunger/escape-velocity/content/docs/nuctec/forces.md

 toc: true
 ---

-# Electromagnetic force
+# Electromagnetic and weak force

 Electromagnetism is the interaction between objects due to their charge.
 This comprises attraction and repulsion between charged particles.

-# Weak and strong nuclear force

 The weak nuclear force is the interaction between subatomic particles with "color".

+# Strong nuclear force

 The strong nuclear force is the interaction between subatomic particles with "flavor".